apache/airflow/CONTRIBUTING.rst

 Inactive Committers
 -------------------
-If you know you are not going to be able to contribute for a long time (for instance due to a change of job or circumstances) you should inform the PMC and we will mark you as "inactive".
+If you know you are not going to be able to contribute for a long time (for instance, due to a change of job or circumstances), you should inform the PMC and we will mark you as "inactive".
 Inactive committers will be removed from the "roster" on ASF and will no longer have the power of being a Committer (especially write access to the repos).
 As merit earned never expires, once you become active again you can simply email the PMC and ask to be reinstated.